Rockstar San Diego: Red Dead Redemption and labor issues (2006–2011)

 In January 2010, it was reported that the company management had gradually laid off employees working on the Midnight Club series and outsourced its development.
 Other key employees quit rather than work on Red Dead Redemption.
+According to the senior designer Kris Roberts, Rockstar Games prioritized the Grand Theft Auto series over Midnight Club and subsequently canceled the studio's untitled fifth game in that series.
 During the development of Red Dead Redemption, mismanagement led to delays and increased development costs.
 Two months after the game's May 2010 release, about 40 of Rockstar San Diego's 180 staff members were laid off.
 Steve Martin, who had been a producer at the studio since 2009, succeeded Wasserman as the studio manager.
 The studio headcount shrank to 128 employees by February 2011.
 Red Dead Redemption became a commercial and critical success, selling 13 million copies within two years.
 Speaking to investors, Take-Two's chief executive officer, Strauss Zelnick, announced that the game would become one of the company's strategic "permanent franchises".
 The game won several year-end accolades, including multiple Game of the Year awards.
 Business Insider found that, as of 2022, Red Dead Redemption was the 40th-best game ever made when measured by critical reception scores.